A frank, judgement-free guide for adults (18+) Choosing Your First Dildo Size.

 Some app-controlled dildos let a partner control vibration patterns remotely.
 These are usually pricier and more complex — generally not ideal for a first purchase, but worth knowing exist.

-Materials — What You’re Actually Putting in Your Body
+Materials: What You Are Actually Putting In Your Body

 |---|---|---|---|

-- PVC: Quality varies wildly.
-Look for “phthalate-free” labelling.
+- PVC: Quality can vary a lot.
+Look for clear product information and phthalate-free labelling.

 A Note on Realistic Skin-Feel